Stimulus update: What’s next for the Senate vote after Ron Johnson delayed your third check?

 So what’s happening now?

 Vote-a-rama.
 Senators are wading through dozens or hundreds of amendments to the bill.
-Democrats have enough votes to pass the bill, and the Republican amendments are designed to bog down the process, reveal fractures within the Democratic party on specific issues, and create fodder for future campaign ads.
+Democrats have enough votes to pass the bill.
+The Republican amendments are designed to bog down the process, reveal fractures within the Democratic Party on specific issues, and create fodder for future campaign ads.

-How long will this go on for?
+How long will this go on?

 Oh, they’re just getting started.
 At least until the wee hours.
-Senators usually work French hours, Monday through early afternoon on Thursday, with many flying home to their families on the weekends.
+Senators usually work French hours, Monday through early afternoon on Thursday, with many flying home to their families on weekends.
 Between yesterday’s read-aloud story time and today’s vote-a-rama, senators are grounded in Washington for the weekend.

 Why is this bananas process happening?